thephez/backup-readme/platform/markdown/reference-platform-proofs.md

  - `documentsProof`
  - `stateTransitionProof`

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "Dash Platform 0.21.0 introduced a 4 byte [protocol version](https://github.com/dashevo/js-dpp/pull/325) that is prepended to the binary format and is not part of the CBOR-encoded data.
-When parsing proofs it is necessary to exclude these bytes before decoding the returned data with CBOR.", "title": ""
+> Dash Platform 0.21.0 introduced a 4 byte [protocol version](https://github.com/dashevo/js-dpp/pull/325) that is prepended to the binary format and is not part of the CBOR-encoded data.
+When parsing proofs it is necessary to exclude these bytes before decoding the returned data with CBOR.
-}
-[/block]

 ### Structure

 Merk proofs are a list of stack-based operators and node data, with 3 possible operators: `Push(node)`, `Parent`, and `Child`.
 A stream of these operators can be processed by a verifier in order to reconstruct a sparse representation of part of the tree, in a way where the data can be verified against a known root hash.